 This process had the following problems:

-- very tedious work and took quite some time before each release to ensure everything was done right
+- very tedious work that took quite some time before each release to ensure everything was done correctly

 - the Spreadsheet was disconnected from the software development lifecycle and only linked to releases

 As more developers joined, more features were added along with new dependencies.
-It was impossible to keep the current process in that state.
+It became impossible to keep the current process in that state.

 Reworking the process

-The process was to be reworked.
+The process had to be reworked.
 We wanted to achieve at least the following:

-- not tied to a single person, so that the burden is spread on more people and can scale further
+- not tied to a single person, so that the burden is shared by more people and can scale further

-- follow the development lifecycle to prevent doing everything before a release
+- follow the development lifecycle to avoid doing everything before a release

 - automate to prevent manual errors and add automatic checks

-Based on the above requirement, devising a plan was quite simple:
+Based on the above requirements, devising a plan was quite simple:

 - extract information from the Google Spreadsheet

-- store it into the repository using a text format
+- store it in the repository using a text format

 - automate dependency extraction for all components

-- update licenses since the previous release to update to the current development state
+- update licenses since the previous release to reflect the current development state

 - update output formats to be published: notice file and documentation